We've lent our ears to a massive range of Bluetooth speakers so we can let you know just which is worth buying to boost your listening experience.

 More importantly, how long do you need your speaker to last?
 And does it need to be water resistant?

 You can expect most wireless speakers to last at least 8-10 hours at moderate volume, but some last much, much longer.
+Some of the bigger options can last 24 hours or more before they need to be charged.
 Some speakers user rubbery flaps to protect their ports, giving them splash-proofing that's useful outdoors.
 But some take this a step further and have waterproofing, often to 1m for up to 30 minutes.
 Perfect for use by the swimming pool without worry.

 Some Bluetooth speakers even have a USB port you can use to charge your other devices, although this will of course mean less music playback time but it's always handy to fall back on when your smartphone's battery is running low.
 Many Bluetooth speakers also have a microphone so you can use them as a handsfree conference phone.